-- 22. Governing Law.
-This Agreement will be governed by the laws of the State of California, without regard for choice-of-law provisions.
-Executive consents to personal and exclusive jurisdiction and venue in the State of California.
-5 - 23.
-Effective Date.
+22. Effective Date.
 [Executive understands that this Agreement will be null and void if not executed by Executive within 21 days.
 Each Party has seven days after that Party signs this Agreement to revoke it.
-This Agreement will become effective on the eighth (8th) day after Executive signed this Agreement, so long as it has been signed by the Parties and has not been revoked by either Party before that date (the "Effective Date").]6 OR [This Agreement will be effective after it has been signed or executed by both Parties (the "Effective Date")]7 - 24.
-Counterparts.
-This Agreement may be executed in counterparts and by facsimile, and each counterpart and facsimile will have the same force and effect as an original and will constitute an effective, binding agreement on the part of each of the undersigned. - 25.
-Voluntary Execution of Agreement.
+This Agreement will become effective on the eighth (8th)day after Executive signed this Agreement, so long as it has been signed by the Parties and has not been revoked by either Party before that date (the "Effective Date").]6 OR [This Agreement will be effective after it has been signed or executed by both Parties (the "Effective Date")]7.

+23. Counterparts.
+This Agreement may be executed in counterparts and by facsimile, and each counterpart and facsimile will have the same force and effect as an original and will constitute an effective, binding agreement on the part of each of the undersigned.

+24. Voluntary Execution of Agreement.
 Executive understands and agrees that Executive executed this Agreement voluntarily, without any duress or undue influence on the part or behalf of the Company or any third party, with the full intent of releasing all of Executive's claims against the Company and any of the other Releasees.
-Executive expressly acknowledges that: - (a) Executive has read this Agreement; - (b) Executive has been represented in the preparation, negotiation, and execution of this Agreement by legal counsel of Executive's own choice or has elected not to retain legal counsel; - (c) Executive understands the terms and consequences of this Agreement and of the releases it contains; and - (d) Executive is fully aware of the legal and binding effect of this Agreement.
+Executive expressly acknowledges that:

+- (a) Executive has read this Agreement; - (b) Executive has been represented in the preparation, negotiation, and execution of this Agreement by legal counsel of Executive's own choice or has elected not to retain legal counsel; - (c) Executive understands the terms and consequences of this Agreement and of the releases it contains; and - (d) Executive is fully aware of the legal and binding effect of this Agreement.